JKBSunshine/PMR_APWorld/README.md

 - Create yaml file using PMR settings string
 - Set up a way to communicate with an AP server for sending/receiving items.
-- Logic helpers to account for access rules that change depending on settings
-- Logic helper to determine when to grant Parakarry check
 - Logic for keysanity option: false
 - Logic for gear shuffle options: vanilla and gear_locations
 - Mystery shuffle